meetoseh/backend/docs/redis/keys.md

   image for the user with the given sub and is not set otherwise.
 Used to quickly fail out of waiting for processing of profile images.

+- `users:{sub}:recent_profile_image_uploads` goes to a number which is incremented when the user starts the process of uploading a profile image, with a 1 hour expiration.
+While this number is greater than 10 they are blocked from uploading profile images.

 - `frontend-web:server_images:config` used by frontend-web/server_images for maintaining
   configuration from the last time an instance processed the static public server images